wbushey/wbushey.github.io/_posts/2009-06-29-the-first-month.md

 <!-- 		@page { margin: 0.79in } 		P { margin-bottom: 0.08in } 		A:link { so-language: zxx } 	-->

 <p style="margin-bottom: 0in;">
-  It&#8217;s the end of June, which means it is the end of my first month of working on TermsWatch.
+  It's the end of June, which means it is the end of my first month of working on TermsWatch.
 So what has happened in this first month?
 </p>

 <h3 style="margin-bottom: 0in;">